 Our Code of Ethics applies to our directors and all of our employees, including our executive officers.
-A copy of our Code of Ethics is posted on our website at www.mgeenergy.com/governance.
+A copy of our Code of Ethics is posted on our website at mgeenergy.com/governance, under the "Governance" caption.

 Nonemployee Director Compensation